 At the end of the two minutes, the ghost reveals which guesses were correct.
 Mediums who guessed right move on to working out the location of the crime.
 Those who

-Once a medium has a correct guess for suspect, murder weapon and location, they move their token to the epilogue board.
+Once a medium has a correct guess for the suspect, murder weapon, and location, they move their token to the epilogue board.
 At least one medium must identify all three aspects correctly before the end of the seventh hour, or the ghost dissipates, leaving players wondering and the mystery unsolved.

 Alternatively, If they all succeed, the spirit recovers enough of its memory to identify the culprit.